Friends & Neighbors Activities

 The Friends and Neighbors "over 60" group meets the third Tuesday of each month during the school year.
 We enjoy the fellowship of our group, welcoming new friends, hearing good speakers, sharing fun activities, having lunch together, and supporting local food ministries.
 See our meeting schedule on this site for upcoming activities.

 On a recent trip we enjoyed touring the Field of Honor in Kernersville.
 We were pleased to honor several veterans who were among our group.
-We also we visited the Farmers' Market near Sandy Ridge and enjoyed seeing the spring plants and flowers.
+We also visited the Farmers' Market near Sandy Ridge and enjoyed seeing the spring plants and flowers.

 Earlier trips include Bear Creek where we searched for Christmas goodies, an Amtrak train ride to Raleigh where we enjoyed the NC State Fair.
 Earlier activities include a trip to Mt.
 Airy to visit the Andy Griffith Museum as well as some of Andy's other special places.